DIY moth trapping (no kill!)

 How to use the moth trap

-1. Fold the netting in half and drape it inside the bucket.
-Make sure the long edges overlap by about 5cm so the moths don’t sneak out the sides.
+If you are trapping in cool weather - You can simply fold the netting in half and drape it inside the bucket.
+Make sure the edges inside the bucket overlap by about 5cm so the moths don’t sneak out the sides.
 Secure the netting at the top of the bucket with a really big elastic band.
-This is the easiest if you are going to photograph the moths straight away.
+This is the easiest method if you are going to photograph the moths straight away.
 You can easily remove the elastic band and then lift the netting out of the bucket and spread it out flat to see your moths.

-2. But … if you need to subdue your moths in the fridge you’ll need to “sew” up the sides of the netting using a 45 cm piece of light wire.
-This makes a bag that goes inside the bucket.
-In the morning you can remove the bag, place it in the fridge for an hour or two, then unthread the wire and spread the bag out into a flat piece so you can see and photograph the moths
+If you are trapping when the nights are >15oC overnight - You will likely need to subdue your moths in the fridge so you can observe them without them immediately flying away.
+You’ll need to sew up the sides of the netting to make a bag that goes inside the bucket.
+In the morning you can remove the bag, place it in the fridge for an hour or two, then open the bag so you can see and photograph the moths.
+The cold makes them less active so they are happier to pose for photographs.
+My family loves opening the fridge to find it full of moths.

-• Plug the UV tube light into the powerbank and hang your light inside the vanes, just above the funnel mouth.
+Hang your light over the vanes, just above the funnel mouth.

-• That’s it!
+That’s it!
 Turn it on in the evening.
-Go to bed and return in the morning to reveal your moth bounty!
+Go to bed and return first thing in the morning to reveal your moth bounty!

 Caution